 If you experience any other symptoms which you think may be due to the medicine, speak with your doctor or pharmacist for further advice.

 Important information about all medicines

 |If you buy any medicines, check with a pharmacist that they are safe to take with your other medicines.|

 If you are having an operation or any dental treatment, tell the person carrying out the treatment which medicines you are taking.

 Always read the printed information leaflet that comes with your medicine.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Zometa® 4 mg/5 ml Concentrate for Solution for Infusion; Manufacturer's PIL, Novartis Pharmaceuticals UK Ltd, The electronic Medicines Compendium.
-Dated October 2013.
+Manufacturer's PIL, Zometa® 4 mg/5 ml Concentrate for Solution for Infusion; Novartis Pharmaceuticals UK Ltd, The electronic Medicines Compendium.
+Dated June 2016.